The Chicago Maroon

-The Chicago Maroon, the independent student newspaper of the University of Chicago, is a biweekly publication founded in 1892.
+The Chicago Maroon is the independent student-run newspaper of the University of Chicago and a biweekly publication founded in 1892.
 During the academic year, The Maroon publishes every other Wednesday.
-The paper consists of seven sections: news, opinion ("Viewpoints"), arts, sports, Grey City, podcasts, and games.
+The paper consists of seven sections: news, opinion ("Viewpoints"), arts and culture, sports, Grey City, podcasts, and games.
 In September, it publishes its annual Orientation Issue (O-Issue) for entering first-year students, including sections on the University and the city of Chicago.